Form 1099 - 2018 Deadline

 W-2 Extensions - What's New?

-- Extensions to file with the SSA are no longer automatic.
+- Extensions to file with the SSA are not automatic.

 - Application Form 8809 must be used, including a detailed explanation on why additional time is needed.